Research That Matters

 The CUC Records Center houses most of the paper journals and a small percentage of books from the library collections.
 Claremont Colleges faculty, students, and staff may request materials for delivery in print or electronic format.
-In addition, students also have access to several nearby affiliated libraries: Denison Library, located on the Scripps College campus; the botanical and horticultural library of the Rancho Santa Ana Botanic Garden; and the library at the Claremont School of Theology.
+In addition, students also have access to several nearby affiliated libraries: Denison Library, located on the Scripps College campus; the botanical and horticultural library of the California Botanic Garden; and the library at the Claremont School of Theology.

 The library regularly conducts research workshops and provides reservable, graduate-only study spaces and lockers to store study materials.
 There are study spaces for research and learning for individuals as well as collaborative groups across The Claremont Colleges.
 The library provides access to course readings for all courses across the colleges.